CodingLife1024/blog-content/despair-and-desperation.md

 never learned how to be whole without someone to anchor me,
 someone to keep me from falling apart entirely.

-So, please, I'm begging—don't leave.
+So, please, I'm begging-don't leave.
 Stay, if only out of pity, if only because I swear
 I'll hold all my broken pieces out of sight, out of mind,
 I'll be someone you don't have to worry about, someone you don't resent for needing too much.
 Let me hold onto you just a little longer,